haddocking/prodigy-lig/README.md

 Authors: Panagiotis Koukos, Anna Vangone, Joerg Schaarschmidt
 ```

+For all the examples mentioned below the following two caveats apply:

+**prodigy_lig only considers contacts between the ligand and residues of the
+protein**.
+Any cofactors, ions or solvent molecules that might be present,
+are not included in the distances that are calculated.

+Additionaly, prodigy_lig **only works on single model structures**.
+That means
+that if your structure of interest contains multiple models (e.g. NMR conformers)
+only the first model will be used for the calculations.

 ## Command line arguments

 The command line arguments belong to one of two categories; required and optional.